MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Storage/New-AzStorageContext.md

 ## DESCRIPTION
 The **New-AzStorageContext** cmdlet creates an Azure Storage context.
-The default Authentication of a Storage Context is OAuth (Azure AD), if only input Storage account name.
+The default Authentication of a Storage Context is OAuth (Microsoft Entra ID), if only input Storage account name.
 See details of authentication of the Storage Service in https://learn.microsoft.com/rest/api/storageservices/authorization-for-the-azure-storage-services.

 ## EXAMPLES